Goals of cancer screening

 - Magnetic resonance imaging (MRI).
 MRI is not regularly used to screen for breast cancer.
 However, it may be helpful for women with a higher risk of breast cancer, those with dense breasts, or when a lump is found during a breast examination.

-Learn more about breast cancer screening .
+Learn more about breast cancer screening and recommendations for breast cancer screening with mammography .

 - Pap test.
 Cells are gently scraped from the outside of a woman's cervix and vagina.
 A pathologist then identifies any precancerous or cancerous cells.